beautiful cosmos-they thrive on poor soil, bright sun, and benign neglect

-Does your garden area include this place?
+Does your garden area include a place like this?
 Poor soil, lots of sun, too little time?
 Would you like beautiful flowers that like poor soil all summer long?
-Look into Cosmos.
+Look into Cosmos, with lovely colors to choose from.

 Cosmos bipinnatus-the Mexican Aster